-Contact Debbie Buck, legal assistant for Ms. Strandberg
+Contact Julia Childers, legal assistant for Ms. Strandberg

 Anna Strandberg is an associate working at Barnwell Whaley’s Charleston, South Carolina office.
 Ms. Strandberg is a member of the firm’s civil litigation, employment law, and immigration teams.
 In addition, Ms. Strandberg brings a new practice area to Barnwell Whaley with the addition of probate and estate services for our clients.